periode/thesis/readings/notes/bouchardon_valeur_esthetique_de_la_litterature_numerique.md

 relationship between literature and communication??

 *"the interrogative stance can not only stand in what has been done, but also in what can be anticipated, through conception and creation"* (epistemological constructivism, hacking, 1983). *"the creative moment sets up the conditions to observe a phenomenon"*

+### the digital lit object

+halfway between the concrete object that belong in the observation field and the scientific object which has alread-established explanations of the real

+the digital lit object is complex: need to explicit these webs of relationships (historical, geographical, means vs. ends, broadcasting techniques); it stands at the frontier of a lot of domains.

+in the poetic dimension of technical objects, there is this idea that, as we realize a technical object, new ideas appear and transform the initial project. **it is a literature OF the technical apparatus**.

+is there really a tension between the imperative formal semantics of programming and the cultural forms of writing? writing is an apparatus of externalizing memory and thought, while the program is *"a means to certify the future, to eliminate uncertainty and the unlikely in order to bring it back under control, mastery"*. (while i don't see this as a tension), the author says that out of this initial seemingly-impossibility. (closeness of the program, openness of the language)

+question of the *architectural literature*. <<<

+**L'INTERSEMIOTISATION DU LANGUAGE ET DU TEXTE** (how these systems of signs interact with each other)

+the aesthetic experience can result from the tension between materiality and the revelation of meaning/direction (transcendance). it is a bit like the double-coding that CPB was talking about, but perhaps could be extended by defining (precise/multiple) what materiality and transcendentality; but nonetheless advancing an aesthetics of materiality.

+dual-positioning of source code text
+1. against text (literary)
+2. against text (productive software)